 This ready-made educational presentation targets adults and can be used to inform school, community, and parent groups about keeping 8-12 year-old children safe in the car.

 This 60-second radio script can be used as a public service announcement in the community, or students can rehearse lines and read it over the loud-speaker at school or other events.

 Effectiveness of the Program

 Read about the remarkable effects of the Make-it-Click program, which was evaluated in four elementary schools in an urban school district in southeastern Virginia.
 This 2-page overview summarizes the evaluation study, which found significant increases in safety belt use at intervention schools.
 Students in intervention schools were 3.3 times more likely to wear their safety belts at follow-up compared to those in control schools, despite no difference among the schools at baseline.

 The following tools can be used to help tweens understand the importance of proper child restraint and vehicle placement through behavioral observations of drivers and child passengers.
-There is also a pre-post survey availble for use prior to and following activites found throughout this website.
+There is also a pre-post survey available for use prior to and following activities found throughout this website.